DataBiosphere/data-portal/content/analyze/portals/analysis-portals.md

 Analysis portals listed below provide a human-friendly UI in a web or native app to search and explore biological data.
 Portals sometimes include packages for analysis [methods](/analyze/methods) and biological [visualizations](/analyze/visualization), and integrate data from Human Cell Atlas.

-These solutions are built by third parties, and fostered by the HCA DCP.
+These solutions are built by third parties.
+This information is provided as a service to the community and does not constitute an endorsement by the HCA.

 >Are you developing a portal that can consume HCA data?
 Please [submit it](/contribute/analysis-tools-registry) for inclusion in the registry.